dbmi-pitt/public-PDDI-analysis/PDDI-Datasets/ndf-rt-world-vista-overlap/README.txt

 93279 PDDI's in WorldVista for distinct sets of drug 1 and drug 2 RxCUI's and all drugs in drug classes are accounted for.
     91890 PDDI's in WorldVista for distinct sets of drug 1 and drug 2 RxCUI's, all drugs in drug classes are accounted for and no null entries.
     91426 PDDI's in this set for distinct sets of drug 1 and drug 2 RxCUI's, no null entries, and drug 1 and drug 2 RxCUI's are not equivalent.
-355958 cumulatively with duplicates and no null entries.
-343752 with no duplicates and no null entries.
 OVERLAP = 8074

         WorldVista